placouture-upmem/benchmark/source/microbe_cache/README.md

 It's nice to fix `nr_iter_1` to run the benchmark for 1s, and use `nr_iter_2` as a multiplier.
 `directory_to_put_results` must be present, and `id_run` is just to make life easier for the analyser.

-`script_odroid_xu3.sh` is tailored for the Hardkernel Odroid-XU{3,4} board and will run the benchmark for different "interesting" array size, and scanning different CPU/mem frequencies.
+`script_create_configuration_odroidxu3.sh` and `script_execute_odroidxu3.sh` is tailored for the Hardkernel Odroid-XU{3,4} board and will run the benchmark for different "interesting" array size, and scanning different CPU/mem frequencies.

 ## Results